callstackincubator/rock/packages/platform-apple-helpers/README.md

-# @rnef/platform-apple-helpers
+# @rock-js/platform-apple-helpers

-Internal utilities for Apple platform integration in React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem and provides shared functionality for iOS and other Apple platforms.
+Internal utilities for Apple platform integration in Rock.
+This package is part of the Rock ecosystem and provides shared functionality for iOS and other Apple platforms.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)